 KVStore Identity garbage collection¶

 While the CRD allocation mode for identities is more common, it is limited in terms of scale.
 When running in a very large environment, a saner choice is to use the KVStore allocation mode.
-This mode stores the identities in an external store like etcd or Consul.
+This mode stores the identities in an external store like etcd.

 For more information on Cilium’s scalability visit Scalability report.

 The garbage collection mechanism involves scanning the KVStore of all the identities.
 For each identity, the Cilium Operator search in the KVStore if there are any active users of that identity.
 The entry is deleted from the KVStore if there are no active users.

 CiliumEndpoint object is created by the